Fire and rescue services

 If proper safety equipment isn't available, use another provider.

-Some operators may ask for your passport as a deposit or guarantee for equipment hire.
+Some operators may ask for your passport as a deposit or guarantee for equipment hire including vehicle rental.
 Passports are valuable documents.
-Never give your passport as a deposit or guarantee.
+Never give your passport as a deposit or guarantee as these may be retained preventing travel.

 Cyprus experiences natural disasters and severe weather, including: